 What I'm focusing on with my team this year is finding tools to automate and ensure good code by adhering to code standards, adopting best practices and constantly learning about what quality code looks like.

-At Around25 we've begun to understand what are the characteristics of quality from every perspective, then changed our approach from the first contact through to the launch of their product and beyond.
+At Around25 we've begun to understand what are the characteristics of quality from every perspective, then changed our entire approach starting from the first contact with a client through to the launch of their product and beyond.
+How do they feel about this?
+You can read a bunch of reviews on our clutch profile (click below):

 As part of this process we did an internal survey seeking to understand the problems people face in delivering a quality project.
 The variety in perspectives was illuminating, and it helped us define the code quality principles everyone can aspire to: